Esscrypt/bandersnatch-vrf/README.md

 For a **prover/verifier time comparison and analysis** of all three options, see [RING_VRF_PROVER_VERIFIER_ANALYSIS.md](docs/RING_VRF_PROVER_VERIFIER_ANALYSIS.md).

-Both WASM and W3F use the same SRS and produce **interchangeable** proofs (same gamma/beta; verifiers accept proofs from either).
+All three backends (Pure TypeScript, WASM, and W3F) use the same SRS and produce **interchangeable** proofs (same gamma/beta; verifiers from any backend accept proofs from any other).

 ### Simple usage: W3F prover and verifier